hyperpayorg/connect-dapps/README.md

 }
 ```

-  2. If DAPP wants to display HyperPay  directly.
+ 2. If DApp wants to display HyperPay  directly.
 We can provide wallet logo, etc.
 ## How To Connect Wallet
 ### EVM(Ethereum) Connect
 The Metamask protocol is a universal wallet connection scheme for Ethereum or EVM chains.
 HyperPay complies with the Metamask protocol by default, and will implant window.ethereum object in the webview.
 Developers can directly develop follow [MetaMask Documents](https://docs.metamask.io/guide/ethereum-provider.html).